slapware/AdobeAuth/README.md

 Introduction
 ------------
 This is the multi purpose Registration system.
-Built for use with the Digital River orders and expanded for other uses.
+Built for use with the Digital River orders in real time and expanded for other uses.
 Check if user is already registered and updates order information iin database.

 Unit Testing.